Skip to main content

 Balanced workload for everyone

 In the community, firefighters are heroes who respond to emergencies and save lives.
-But in a manufacturing organisation, letting the reactive heroes lead the charge means discouraging innovators from contributing long-term ideas.
+But in a manufacturing organization, letting the reactive heroes lead the charge means discouraging innovators from contributing long-term ideas.

 Eliminating chaos allows innovative ideas to come forward.
 It also means the people who continually step up to solve problems can instead focus their energy on long-term business growth.
 Jobman balances workloads at every stage of the production process: by scheduling work based on capacity, providing easy-to-follow checklists, automating time-consuming tasks and eliminating double data entry.